-Most interesting wonders of Maharashtra
+Most interesting landmarks of Maharashtra

 Below are listed the most amazing natural and man made landmarks of Maharashtra.

 - Kune Falls – Pune district.
 200 m tall waterfall with 3 drops.
 Tallest drop is some 100 m tall.

 - Marleshwar Falls (Dhareshwar Falls) – Ratnagiri district.
 Great waterfall in deep gorge, in rainy periods in the gorge form numerous other falls.